amaryahwolf/employee-tracker/README.md

 - [Questions](#questions)

 ## Installation
 To install the application, first require the necessary packages by running npm i.
+Then using a MySQL shell, create the database, tables and seed the data.

 ## Usage
 To use the application, start the server by running node index.js in the command line.
 Then toggle through various options to view, interact with and update the employee database.